ZZZZzzzzac/numfi/docs/class.md

 - `f`: *`int`*, default:`None`

     bits of fraction.
-If `f=None`, `numfi` will use the maximal percision that fit `array`. (which means allocating as many bits as possible to fraction bits of entire word without overflow, this may lead to negative `f` and `i`).
+If `f=None`, `numfi` will use the maximal precision that fit `array`. (which means allocating as many bits as possible to fraction bits of entire word without overflow, this may lead to negative `f` and `i`).
     Negative `f` and `i` are also supported like Matlab, see [fixed-point arithmetic](arithmetic.md) for details.

 - `RoundingMethod`: `str`, default:`'Nearest'`

     How to round floating point value to integer, method name is same as Matlab's.

   - `'Nearest', 'Round', 'Convergent'`: use np.round(), round towards nearest integer
   - `'Floor'`: use np.floor(), round towards negative infinity
   - `'Ceiling'`: use np.ceil(), round towards to positive infinity
   - `'Zero'`: use astype(np.int64), round towards zero